gngrwzrd/UIImageLoader/readme.md

 # UIImageDiskCache

-UIImageDiskCache is a helper to cache images on disk or in memory, with additions for UIImage, UIImageView and UIButton.
+UIImageDiskCache is a helper to cache images on disk with additions for UIImage, UIImageView and UIButton.

 It supports server cache control policies to re-download images when expired.
 Server cache control logic is implemented manually instead of using an NSURLCache for performance reasons.